rydmike/rydmike.github.io/colorscheme.md

 ### Flexfold Demo App Uses FlexColorScheme

-The Flexfold web demo app uses **FlexColorScheme** package for all of its theming.
+The Flexfold web demo app uses the **FlexColorScheme** package for all of its theming.
-The Flexfold demo app just has quite a bit much more surface areas visible that uses color branded surfaces, it thus tends to look a bit cooler than the above phone images, even when they are run as web apps.
+The Flexfold demo just has quite a bit much more surface areas visible that uses color branded surfaces, this tends to look a bit cooler than the above phone images, even when they are run as web apps.
 It might not seem so when looking at the phone screenshots above, but yes the Flexfold demo app is really using exactly the same themes via the **FlexColorScheme** package, proving that it can look pretty cool, like this: